WPRDC/data-guide/docs/data_dictionaries.md

 timestamp | a date and a time together (a.k.a., a "datetime") json | a JSON representation of some data (superuseful but by far the most obscure type on this list)

-- 'description': A definition of the field (you could, for instance, include in here that the units of the field value are furlongs).
+- "description": A definition of the field (you could, for instance, include in here that the units of the field value are furlongs).
-- 'example': Just a sample value of the field, so that the user knows what it looks like (particularly helpful in case of weird date formats).
+- "example": Just a sample value of the field, so that the user knows what it looks like (particularly helpful in case of weird date formats).
-- 'notes': A place to put any other information relevant to the field, including information about how the field was calculated from another field or how the field was transformed for publication.
+- "notes": A place to put any other information relevant to the field, including information about how the field was calculated from another field or how the field was transformed for publication.

+We also like [the Frictionless Data JSON Table Schema example](https://opendata.stackexchange.com/a/319) approach to data dictionaries, but we're not quite ready for that yet.

 Other suggestions: We like to name fields by making all the letters lowercase and converting spaces and other punctuation to the underscore character \(\_\).
 So, we would convert the field name